janfri/regtest/README.md

   if t > max_time
     max_time = t
     Regtest.log max_time, mode: 'w'
-    # the content of the correspondig log file is now one line with max_time
+    # the content of the corresponding log file is now one line with max_time
   end
 end
 ```

-Because the logfiles contains only temporary tuff they should normally not
+Because the log files contains only temporary stuff they should normally not
 checked in the SCM.

 ## Configuration and Plugins